Directions and industry requirements are regularly updated

 Cleaning the workplace is an important way to remove coronavirus (COVID-19) particles.
 The workplace should be cleaned more often than usual to improve hygiene.

-Employers should ensure that the following are cleaned regularly in accordance with DHHS advice about cleaning:
+Employers should ensure that the following are cleaned regularly in accordance with DH advice about cleaning:

 - frequently touched surfaces, such as desks, keyboards, counters, handrails, doors, phones, and motor vehicles (eg. door handles, gear sticks, steering wheels)